Shikahina/Astro-miner/README.md

 1) After cloning ,navigate to the root project directory (it's where you can find pom.xml).\
 2) Run `mvn clean install`
+## Configuration

+You need to enter your credentials(username and password ) in `src>main>java/com/scraper>service>ScraperService` which you have to obtain by registering to the scraping website.
+(I can put it in application.properties ,yes.
+You can expect that with someother updates, in the _next_ version)
 ## How to run

 In the project directory, you can run: